con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > bden pa gnyis kyi tshul la gnas/ /

 Fully equipped with knowledge and its feet,[^53-1]
-Sugata, supreme knower of the world,
+A *sugata*, best knower of the world,
-Free of conceptualising 'me' and 'mine',
+Not thinking 'me', not clinging onto 'mine',
-Established in the way of the two truths.
-(53)
+Established in the system of two truths, (53)
-! b not smooth

 [^53-1]: This term (vidyācaraṇasampanna; Tib. rig pa dang zhabs su/rkang par ldan pa) is a stock epithet for the Buddha and refers to knowledge and good conduct, or, more technically, the Eightfold Path of the Nobles (namely, knowledge refers to right view, and its "feet" or supporting factors are the remaining seven branches.

 * VM and the ancient translation appear to read 'jig rten rig pa'i mchog (i.e. 1 word), and this is reflected in our translation.
 In any case, VV also views these names as closely connected.
-* Alternative for c: Free of possessiveness, without ego,
+* Alternative for c: Without ego, free from possessiveness.

 > saṃsārapārakoṭisthaḥ kṛtakṛtyaḥ sthale sthitaḥ |